Erik Larsen: Image Comics

 In 1992, seeking greater control and profit over the work they created, Larsen and six other illustrators left Marvel to form Image Comics, where Larsen launched a series featuring a reworked version of Savage Dragon.
 This version was a massively muscled green amnesiac, who joined the Chicago police department after being discovered in a burning field.
 Initially debuting in a three-issue miniseries, the series met with enough success to justify a monthly series, launched in 1993.
 Larsen continued to write and illustrate the series entirely by himself, usually maintaining a roughly monthly schedule except during times when it was not in production.

 As an Image partner, he formed the studio Highbrow Entertainment, which publishes through Image.

 Savage Dragon is one of two original Image Comics titles still published (the other being Spawn) and the only one still written and drawn by its creator.
 The character was also adapted into a short-lived (26 episodes) USA Network animated series that started in 1995.

 In 2004, Larsen replaced Jim Valentino as publisher of Image Comics, taking responsibility for all comics produced by creators other than the Image partners and their studios.
 Larsen stepped down as publisher in July 2008 and executive director Eric Stephenson was promoted to the position:

 In 2012 and 2013, Larsen had a run as writer and artist on a short-lived revival of Rob Liefeld's Supreme, illustrating writer Alan Moore's final unpublished script with issue #63 and writing new stories from issues #64–68.
-Also in 2012, Erik Larsen purchased Mario Gully's character Ant In 2015 Erik co-wrote and drew Spawn starting with SPAWN #258 and ending with Spawn #266, this run was notable for having included a crossover with Savage Dragon and for featuring Mario Gully's creation Ant.
-In 2021 Larsen concluded the first volume of Mario Gully's Ant.
-In August, 2021, Larsen will launch a new Ant series, starting with a new first issue.
+Also in 2012, Erik Larsen purchased Mario Gully's character Ant.
+In 2015, Erik co-wrote and drew Spawn starting with Spawn #258 and ending with Spawn #266; this run was notable for having included a crossover with Savage Dragon and for featuring Gully's creation Ant.
+In June 2021, Larsen concluded the first volume of Gully's series Ant.
+In November 2021, Larsen launched a new Ant series, starting with a new first issue.

+In 2025, it was announced that Erik Larsen was returning to Marvel to write a new Spider-Man Noir mini-series, with art by Andrea Broccardo.

 Personal life

 Larsen and his wife Jannie live in San Francisco, California, with their two sons, Christopher and Joseph.

 In October 2022, Larsen said he would leave Twitter if Elon Musk bought the platform.
 In an email to NBC News, he said, "Yeah, I left.
 I said I would leave if Musk bought Twitter.
 Musk bought Twitter.
 So, I had no choice.
 The move only emboldened those most toxic users.
-The racists, 'patriots' and creeps are back in full force”.
+The racists, 'patriots' and creeps are back in full force".